-Carbon monoxide connects with red blood cells, robbing your body of the oxygen it has to have to thrive.
-It blends with these cells over 200 times more effortlessly than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, robbing your body of the oxygen it requires to thrive.
+It mixes with these cells nearly 200 times more smoothly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, in place of oxygen, then gets carried to the essential organs through the bloodstream.
-In short, carbon monoxide deprives your body of oxygen.
-Organs have to have oxygen; when they lack it, they begin to suffocate.
+To put it simply, carbon monoxide deprives your body of oxygen.
+Organs have to have oxygen; when they don’t have it, they begin to suffocate.

 Your body needs a long time to eradicate carbon monoxide; however, it can be drawn in much more rapidly.